-• POWER ON/OFF - Push to turn ON or OFF.
-Push and hold to turn screen OFF.
+POWER ON/OFF - Push to turn ON or OFF.
+Push and Hold to turn screen OFF.
 Touch screen to turn back ON.

 - MENU Press to access USER SETTING MENU.
-Press and hold access SYSTEM SETUP MENU. - AUDIO Press and hold access AUDIO MENU.
+Press and Hold to access SYSTEM SETUP MENU. - AUDIO Press and Hold to access AUDIO MENU.
 Press to return to current playback mode. - CAM Press to access CAMERA mode.
-Press and hold access CAMERA SETTINGS MENU. - MUTE Press to MUTE audio. - EJECT Press to EJECT CD. - DAY/NIGHT Press to switch between stored DAY/NIGHT user settings.
-Press and hold to access AUTO DAY/NIGHT adjust. - AUX IN Connect portable audio player.
+Press and Hold to access CAMERA SETTINGS MENU.

+- MUTE Press to MUTE audio. - EJECT Press to EJECT CD.

+• AUX IN - Connect portable audio player.

-• USB - Connect a USB Jump Drive.
+USB - Connect a USB Jump Drive.
 NOT FOR IPOD CONTROLS.